Back

 How trustworthy is Gemini?

-Gemini is widely considered one of the most trustworthy exchanges in the global market.
+Gemini is often viewed as one of the more established exchanges in the global market.
 It operates as a New York Limited Purpose Trust Company and is a fiduciary under New York Banking Law.
-This requires it to maintain high standards of capital reserves, internal audits, and consumer protection.
-Furthermore, its SOC 1 and SOC 2 certifications mean its security and financial processes are audited by independent third parties annually.
-While no platform is 100% risk-free, Gemini’s commitment to regulatory compliance and its clean historical record make it a top-tier choice for safety-conscious investors.
+This requires it to maintain capital standards, internal audits, and consumer protection measures under its regulatory framework.
+Furthermore, its SOC 1 and SOC 2 certifications indicate that its security and financial processes are audited by independent third parties.
+While no platform is risk-free, Gemini’s emphasis on regulatory compliance and its operating record contribute to its reputation in the market.

 Is Gemini safe?